Online Campus - Frequently Asked Questions

 - Other than tuition, what additional costs can families expect to pay for Davidson Academy Online High School activities or fees?

 - Our tuition covers all course materials for students.
 The Davidson Academy Online High School does not provide hardware so students will need to have their own computer to access their courses.

 - Can I get a list of technology specifications for the course?

 Our courses are designed to work on most devices, but we highly recommend a desktop or laptop computer running either Windows or Mac OS for most coursework.
-Mobile devices are appropriate for the rare occasion when a student needs to access a live session outside of his/her normal work space, but may provide a more limited experience.
+Mobile devices and Chromebooks are appropriate for those rare occasion when a student needs to access a live session outside of his/her normal work space, but may provide a more limited experience.
 We will check out a drawing tablet to students as some courses will require handwritten work, and these tablets may be unusable or of limited use without a Windows or Mac based device.
 We use the Blackboard learning management system for course delivery, Microsoft Office 365 for productivity software and email communication, and Adobe Connect for live sessions.
-Students will need a web camera and microphone for live sessions.
+Students will need a web camera and noise cancelling microphone or headset for live sessions.
 Since our live sessions do use audio and video streaming, a robust internet connection is necessary.
 Additionally, all science and math courses, starting at Algebra I, require students to have a graphing calculator.

 - It seems like the Davidson Institute and Davidson Academy understand that age is not indicative of ability level, so why does the Davidson Academy Online High School have age ranges for applicant eligibility?

 The Davidson Academy Online High School is launching with courses designed for qualified students in eighth grade or their first two years of high school.
 It is our experience that profoundly gifted students in the posted age ranges will be the best match for this initial offering.

 - When will the application process open for the next school year?